≡ Menu

 Origin of the Keeshond Dog Breed

-The Keeshond dog breed is one that has been around for several hundred years.
-In fact, evidence shows that these little guys were around in Holland is some pretty significant numbers dating all the way back to the early 18th century.
-During this time, these little guys were primarily used as “watchdogs” on ships and barges all throughout the Rhine River area.
+The Keeshond dog breed has been around for several hundred years.
+Evidence shows that these little guys were around in Holland in significant numbers dating back to the early 18th century.
+During this time, these little guys were primarily used as “watchdogs” on ships and barges throughout the Rhine River area.

-The Keeshond hasn’t always had an easy go of it throughout history.
-This is because during the French Revolution, the leader of the “Patriot Fraction” chose to use his Keeshond dog named Kees to represent his movement which didn’t end well for him or the Keeshond breed because it was the “Patriot fraction” that lost the war.
+Unfortunately, the Keeshond hasn’t always had an easy go of it throughout history.
+This is because during the French Revolution, the leader of the “Patriot Fraction” chose to use his Keeshond dog named Kees to represent his movement, which didn’t end well for him or the Keeshond breed because it was the “Patriot Fraction” that lost the war.

-His coat is relatively easy to care for, except during the shedding period, during which he loses a lot of hair.
+We should also point out that his coat is relatively easy to care for, except during the shedding period when he loses a lot of hair.
 This shedding period lasts three weeks.
-You should brush his coat twice a week.
+It would be best if you brushed his coat twice a week.

 Comparison Dog Breeds